mozilla/releasewarrior/how-tos/maple.md

 ### open bugs

-- [bug 1407817](https://bugzilla.mozilla.org/show_bug.cgi?id=1407817) has some missing buildbot-configs and in-tree patches for fennec relpro on maple.
+- [bug 1407817](https://bugzilla.mozilla.org/show_bug.cgi?id=1407817) just landed; we may have working bbb relpro for fennec (or maybe just a new error message?)

 Random thoughts:
 - Should we switch our properties to dashed-words instead of `underscore_words`?